Tech boosts Wall Street after China trade comments

 “Perhaps the September talks might bring some fruitful conclusions and some progress that could result in lowering tariffs or getting serious about concluding a trade deal.”

-Top gainers among S&P 500 companies were shares of Dollar General Corp, up 9.1% after raising its full-year profit forecast.
-Shares of smaller rival Dollar Tree Inc rose 2.1%.
+Top gainers among S&P 500 .SPX companies were shares of Dollar General Corp (DG.N), up 9.1% after raising its full-year profit forecast.
+Shares of smaller rival Dollar Tree Inc (DLTR.O) rose 2.1%.

 The Trump administration on Wednesday made official its additional 5% tariff on $300 billion in Chinese imports and set collection dates of Sept.
 1 and Dec.
 15, prompting several hundreds of U.S. companies to warn of price hikes.

-A number of companies, including Best Buy Co Inc and Abercrombie & Fitch Co, that reported results earlier in the day warned of the impact from tariffs on their sales.
+A number of companies, including Best Buy Co Inc (BBY.N) and Abercrombie & Fitch Co (ANF.N), that reported results earlier in the day warned of the impact from tariffs on their sales.

 Shares of the U.S. consumer electronics retailer slid 9%, while those of the teen retailer tumbled 12%.